opencadc-metadata-curation/collection2caom2/README.md

       1. 'collection'_run assumes the generation of the todo.txt file is done externally
       1. 'collection'_run_by_state generates the todo.txt file content based on queries, whether of tap services or other time-boxed data sources
-   1. in work.py, capture any query needs of the collection
+   1. use data_source_composable and name_builder_composable classes, or provide collection-based specializations, to capture query needs

 # Tricks and Traps
 - what might confuse users about API and address it directly